 In mammals, most of these medications that involve the GABA nerve centers are screened out by our blood-brain barrier.
-This screening process makes these medications very safe for use on mammals such as dogs, with some exceptions.
+This screening process makes these medications rather safe for use on mammals such as dogs, with some exceptions (see below).

 Ivermectin is approved by the United States Food and Drug Administration (FDA) for use in dogs as a heartworm preventative.
 It is sold under various brand names such as Heartgard®, Heartgard Plus®, Iverhart®, and others.

-Prior to using a heartworm preventative containing ivermectin, the dog should be tested for the presence of heartworms.
-Dogs who have tested positive for heartworm disease should not use ivermectin except under strict supervision of a veterinarian.
+Before using a heartworm preventative containing ivermectin, your vet will test your dog for the presence of heart worms.
+If a dog has been tested positive for heartworm disease, then the dog should not be given ivermectin except under strict supervision of a veterinarian.